leanprover/theorem_proving_in_lean4/structures_and_records.md

 Values of type ``Point`` are created using ``Point.mk a b``, and the fields of a point ``p`` are accessed using ``Point.x p`` and ``Point.y p``.
 The structure command also generates useful recursors and theorems.
+Dot notation is also supported so you can write `p.x` and `p.y`.
 Here are some of the constructions generated for the declaration above.

 ```lean